 Advice for DJ’s, Discos & Parties

 Whatever your device, DJ controller, laptop, phone, tablet, ipod, CD, DVD or mini disk player, it can be connected to a PA system using phono leads or stereo mini jack.
 It is best to specify the output connector type of your device to the PA supplier to make sure the appropriate leads are supplied.
-Dance music will usually require bass speakers which helps accentuate the drum and bass beat.
+Dance music will usually require additional bass speakers which help accentuate the drum and bass beat.
 Smaller venues (up to 250 capacity) need over 1000w (1k) whilst larger halls might need 2k or more.

 A monitor speaker might be helpful to the DJ if the main speakers are a distance away from the DJ operating position.